nvim-telescope/telescope-fzf-native.nvim/README.md

 ## Installation

-`telescope-fzf-native` is mostly a native binary.
-We do not commit this to the repo, so you'll need to include a post install step to get it downloaded from our github releases.
+`telescope-fzf-native` is mostly a native binary, you'll need to either download our prebuilt binary or build it yourself.

+### Prebuilt binaries

+You can either :

+- head over to our releases page for the version you want, download it and depending on your platform, put it into the `build` directory as either `libfzf.so` or `libfzf.dll`.
+- Use the downloader in a postinstall step as demostrated below

 ```lua
 use {